CodeYourFuture/Full-Stack-Project-Assessment/README.md

 ## Description

-Youtube Saver is a Full-stack PERN application that enables Youtube videos to be added to a favourite list that can be easily shared.
+Youtube Saver is a Full-stack PERN application that enables Youtube videos to be added to a favorite list that can be easily shared.
 Completed as part of the CodeYourFutures Full-Stack Web Development Bootcamp.

 ## Feature List
 - Add video